 10 of 26

-Forget-me-nots are among the most enthusiastic self-sowers and you may need to do a bit of editing.
-But the cheerful and abundant blue flowers are a great cottage garden addition.
+Forget-me-nots are among the most enthusiastic self-sowers, so you may need to do a bit of editing in the spring.
+But the cheerful and abundant blue flowers are a lovely cottage garden addition.

 11 of 26